docker/docs/docker-hub/access-tokens.md

    >
    > If you have [two-factor authentication (2FA)](2fa/index.md) enabled on
    > your account, you must create at least one personal access token.
 Otherwise,
-   > you won't be unable to sign in to your account from the Docker CLI.
+   > you won't be able to sign in to your account from the Docker CLI.

 ## Create an access token